 No, health plans cannot put a dollar limit on how much they will pay for covered services you receive in a year (annual dollar limit) or over the total time you are enrolled in the plan (lifetime dollar limit).
 Previously, plans could limit the amount they would pay for covered services, for example, $100,000 in a year or $500,000 over the life of the policy.
 It’s important to know that health plans can still include other limits not tied to the cost of benefits.
 For example, your health plan may set a limit on the number of physical therapy visits it will cover.

 Some low- and moderate-income families can qualify for financial help to pay for their monthly payments premiums for a health plan bought through the Health Insurance Marketplace (but not for plans bought on your own, outside the marketplace).
 That help is provided through a premium tax credit, which will lower the amount of the premium you must pay.
 You can use the premium tax credit in a few ways.
 You can use some or all of it right away as a discount on your premium, so you owe less when you make your monthly payment.
 You also can choose to get a partial or full refund when you file your taxes the following year.
 The premium tax credits are based on a sliding scale, so that the greatest help is available to people with the lowest income.
-Use this Calculator, by the Kaiser Family Foundation, to get an estimate of the financial help you may qualify for if you buy coverage through the Health Insurance Marketplace.
+Use this Health Insurance Marketplace Calculator to get an estimate of the financial help you may qualify for if you buy coverage through the Health Insurance Marketplace.

 Most people who have health coverage through their employer are not eligible for premium tax credits in the Health Insurance Marketplace.
 In certain circumstances, you may be able to get a premium tax credit if your employer coverage is neither “affordable” nor “adequate,” as defined by the law, and you meet specific limited income levels.
-For example, in 2013, an individual with a household income between about $11,500 and $46,000 or a family of four with a household income between about $23,600 and $94,200 may be eligible for premium tax credits for coverage in the Health Insurance Marketplace.
+For example, for coverage in 2015, an individual with a household income between about $11,700 and $46,700 or a family of four with a household income between about $23,900 and $95,400 may be eligible for premium tax credits for coverage in the Health Insurance Marketplace.
 These are ballpark figures and will change each year.
 Check with your human resources department to learn more about your employer’s health plan or with your Health Insurance Marketplace to see if you quality for financial help.
-You can also use this Calculator, by the Kaiser Family Foundation, to get an estimate of the financial help you may qualify for if you buy coverage through the Health Insurance Marketplace.
+You can also use this Health Insurance Marketplace Calculator to get an estimate of the financial help you may qualify for if you buy coverage through the Health Insurance Marketplace.

 Medicare is the federal health insurance program for people who are 65 or over and some younger people with disabilities.
 Your Medicare coverage meets the health care law requirement to have health coverage.
 So, you do not have to make any changes and will not have to pay a penalty.